-During 2022, Vår Energi matured 22 mmboe of SEC proved undeveloped to proved developed reserves driven by progressing development activities and production start-ups.
-The main transfer from proved undeveloped to developed reserves was related to the start-up of several wells in the Snorre Expansion Project.
+During 2023, Vår Energi matured 63 mmboe of SEC proved undeveloped to proved developed reserves driven by progressing development activities and production start-ups.
+The main contributions were related to the start-ups of several projects: Breidablikk, Fenja, Tommeliten Alpha, Bauge and Frosk as well as continuous initiatives to increase recovery from producing fields by infill drilling.

-Johan Castberg proved reserves (115 mmboe) have remained undeveloped for more than five years, however, the project is progressing as per plan towards first oil in Q4 2024.
+The Brage field was sold as part of the company portfolio optimisation process.
+Johan Castberg proved reserves (115 mmboe) have remained undeveloped for more than five years, however is moving ahead with start-up planned for Q4 2024.

-The 2022 SEC proved reserves assessment of Vår Energi's licenses in Norway made by DeGolyer and MacNaughton is attached to this note.
+The 2023 SEC proved reserves assessment of Vår Energi's licenses in Norway made by DeGolyer and MacNaughton is attached to this note.

-Vår Energi's official Annual Statement of Reserves 2022 is available on Vår Energi's websites: Vår Energi - Reports & Presentations (varenergi.no)
+Vår Energi's official Annual Statement of Reserves 2023 is available on Vår Energi's website: Reports and presentations - Vår Energi (varenergi.no)